-- Collapsed Topics (Default)
+- Collapsible Topics format (Default)

 - Topics format

-Course Sections do not collapse and are always open.
+Course sections do not collapse and are always open.

 - Weekly format

-If using the Weekly format, make sure your course start date is correct or Sections will be named with the wrong dates.
+If using the Weekly format, make sure your course start date is correct or sections will be named with the wrong dates.
 This is especially important if you are reusing a course from a previous semester (See Course start date, below).

 - Single Activity format

 Hidden sectionsControls how hidden Topic or Weekly Sections in your course display to students.
-The default, Hidden sections are shown in collapsed form, displays the names for hidden Sections (grayed-out), but hides any activities and resources within the section.
+The default, Hidden sections are shown in collapsed form, displays the names for hidden sections (grayed-out), but hides any activities and resources within the section.
 You also have the option to make a hidden section completely invisible to students.

 - Force language